Difference between BFS and DFS

-BFS stands for Breadth First Search is a vertex based technique for finding a shortest path in graph.
-It uses a Queue data structure which follows first in first out.
+BFS, Breadth-First Search, is a vertex-based technique for finding the shortest path in the graph.
+It uses a Queue data structure that follows first in first out.
 In BFS, one vertex is selected at a time when it is visited and marked then its adjacent are visited and stored in the queue.
 It is slower than DFS.

 A, B, C, D, E, F

-DFS stands for Depth First Search is a edge based technique.
-It uses the Stack data structure, performs two stages, first visited vertices are pushed into stack and second if there is no vertices then visited vertices are popped.
+DFS, Depth First Search, is an edge-based technique.
+It uses the Stack data structure and performs two stages, first visited vertices are pushed into the stack, and second if there are no vertices then visited vertices are popped.